Mercedes send F1 car to home of terminally ill boy who inspired Hamilton

 Harry has since been transferred to his Surrey home for his final days.

-And, in a touching gesture by the sport’s world champions, Press Association Sport has learned they have flown in a Mercedes F1 car to Harry’s house.
+And, in a touching gesture by the sport’s world champions, they sent a Mercedes F1 car to Harry’s house.

-Harry will also be presented with Hamilton’s winning trophy from Sunday’s Barcelona race.
+Harry was also presented with Hamilton’s winning trophy from Sunday’s Barcelona race.

 Ahead of Sunday’s race, Hamilton posted a heartbreaking 17-second video to his Instagram account which he had received from Harry.